codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 This navigation bar is simple and ready to use but it also has some drawbacks:

 - Lack of hover effect.
-It's a small part make our website more interactive.
+It's a small feature to make our website more interactive.
 Visitors who use computers will be more pleasure when they hover mouse pointer on a link and see some effects.
 Maybe the text color or the link's background will be slightly changed, etc...